 A soft pull, however, is when a company or lending institution checks your credit but doesn’t leave a mark on your report.
 Soft pulls are often done by employers during background checks, or by credit card companies sending you offers in the mail.
 They don’t affect your score, and don’t look bad on your report because they don’t show up at all.

-If your goal is to receive a credit limit increase without a hard pull, you’ll want to avoid asking for more credit from companies that use hard credit inquiries.
+If your goal is to get a credit limit increase without a hard pull, you’ll want to avoid asking for more credit from companies that use hard credit inquiries.
 There’s no way around what a hard pull will do to your credit, and since many companies default to a hard pull on credit line increase requests, it can be difficult.
 There are, however, ways to increase your credit limit without a hard pull.
 In fact, some forums offer guides to maximizing your chances at getting those big increases.

 Can You Avoid Hard Pulls?